achenet/determinant/README.md

 Currently works on 32 bit integer square matrices.

 ## TODO
-make this into a webapp
+make this into a webapp, on the `webapp` branch.

+make the determinant return an Option or Result instead of just an integer